skupperproject/skupper-docs/input/overview/index.md

 Skupper provides a solution to this challenge with an Application Network that simply and securely connects applications running in different network locations.

-<a id="virtual-application-networks"></a>
+<a id="application-networks"></a>
 ## Application Networks

-Skupper solves multi-cluster communication challenges through something called a Virtual Application Network (application network) or just application network.
+Skupper solves multi-cluster communication challenges through something called a Virtual Application Network or just application network.
 To understand the value of Skupper, it is helpful to first understand what an application network is.

 An application network connects the applications and services in your hybrid cloud into a virtual network so that they can communicate with each other as if they were all running in the same site.